Pontiac GTO: 1968

 Like all 1968 passenger vehicles sold in the United States, GTOs now featured front outboard shoulder belts (cars built after January 1, 1968) and side marker lights.
-To comply with the new 1968 federal vehicle emissions standards, the GTO was now equipped with emissions controls.
+The GTO was now equipped with emissions controls to comply with the new 1968 federal vehicle emissions standards.

 Now facing competition both within GM and from Ford, Dodge, and Plymouth—particularly the low-cost Plymouth Road Runner—the GTO won the Motor Trend Car of the Year Award.
-Sales reached 87,684 units, which would ultimately prove to be the second-best sales year for the GTO.
+Sales reached 87,684 units, ultimately proving to be the second-best sales year for the GTO.

 1969

-The 1969 model eliminated the front door vent windows, had a slight grille and taillight revision, moved the ignition key from the dashboard to the steering column (which locked the steering wheel when the key was removed, a federal requirement installed one year ahead of schedule), and the gauge face was changed from steel blue to black.
+The 1969 model eliminated the front door vent windows, had a slight grille and taillight revision, and moved the ignition key from the dashboard to the steering column (which locked the steering wheel when the key was removed, a federal requirement installed one year ahead of schedule), and the gauge face was changed from steel blue to black.
 In addition, the rear quarter-panel mounted side marker lamps changed from a red lens shaped like the Pontiac "arrowhead" emblem to one shaped like the broad GTO badge.
-Front outboard headrests were made standard equipment on all cars built for 1969.
+Front outboard headrests were made standard equipment on all cars built in 1969.